AlejandroGorgues/AstroCabTools/README.md

 + PyPubSub (tested for 4.0.3)

 ## How to install and execute
-1. Download the project as a zip and unzip it or clone it.
-2. Open the terminal and move to the project directory.
+1. Open the terminal and write `pip install AstroCabTools`
-3. Write `python setup.py install` on the terminal.
-4. Once all the libraries had been updated and the package installed, to execute each program, the next commands need to be written on the terminal:
+2. Once all the libraries had been updated and the package installed, to execute each program, the next commands need to be written on the terminal:
   	- `bandChan` to execute mrs_chan.
   	- `specChan` to execute mrs_spec_chan.
   	- `detPlot` to execute mrs_det_plot.
   	- `fitLine` to execute fit_line.
+	- `allTools` to execute all_tools.

 ### Development